Tanjong Pagar: Telok Ayer Performing Arts Centre

 The Telok Ayer Performing Arts Centre (TAPAC) housed arts full-time and part-time groups of different cultural traditions and art disciplines, and had the distinction of being the first property to be acquired under the National Arts Council's Arts Housing Scheme in 1985.
 It was located at Cecil Street next to Tanjong Pagar MRT station.

 Little Korea

 Tanjong Pagar has been greatly influenced by Korean culture in recent years and has earned the nickname of Little Korea and Koreatown.
 As many as 15 Korean food outlets have sprung up in a 300 m stretch of Tanjong Pagar Road near Duxton Hill over the last few years.
+Following the increase in the Korean population, the number of restaurants and retailers aimed at the community is on the rise.
 Apart from Korean eateries, there are also many wedding boutiques along Tanjong Pagar Road and at least three wedding boutiques there offer Korean-themed wedding photography.

 AIA Tanjong Pagar

 AIA Tanjong Pagar Building, built in 1920, recently restored to former glory.
 It is located at the junction between Neil Road and Keong Saik Road.
 AIA Tanjong Pagar Building houses the "American Insurance Agency".